In search of cash, studios send old shows back to Netflix

 In the coming months, Disney will start sending a number of shows from its catalog to Netflix, including This Is Us, How I Met Your Mother, Prison Break and several editions of ESPN’s sports documentary series 30 for 30.
 White Collar, a Disney-owned show that used to be part of the same lineup as Suits on the USA Network, will also join the service.
 (Old episodes of Suits have been one of Netflix’s biggest hits this year.)
 The popular 2000s-era ABC hit Lost, which left Netflix in 2018, is also returning next year.

 Movies and series from other studios have long provided a vital backbone to Netflix, allowing executives to populate the service with established favorites to complement its original series like The Crown, Wednesday and The Diplomat.
-The company said Tuesday that from January to June, 45% of all viewing on the service came from licensed shows and movies.
+The company said Tuesday that from January to June, 45 per cent of all viewing on the service came from licensed shows and movies.

 Studios are also licensing content to services like Amazon, Tubi and Hulu, of which Disney is the majority owner.
 And, in most cases, Netflix does not have exclusive access to the movies and series it’s getting; many titles will also be available on entertainment company services like Max and Hulu.